 Mother’s Day comes early to the UK (the second earliest just after Sweden), forcing marketers into a mad dash between Valentine’s Day and the Easter craze.
 Most other countries celebrate Mother’s Day in May (see worldwide map).
-In the USA, Mother’s Day is considered the third largest retail holiday of the year.

 To stand out around gift-giving occasions like Mothers’ Day, brands need to provide an exceptionally convenient experience.
 Shoppers should be able to find the right present easily, and shipping and returns should be straightforward.